Gaz1994/ThreadManager/README.md

 Easily helps you spin up tasks and can spin them down, you can store the handles and dipose them using the ```DisposeHandle(handle)``` method within ThreadManager.

+You may also DI the ThreadManager into your project.